Our Services

 Both glaucoma and cataracts can quietly progress.
 If you experience any of the following, seek prompt evaluation:

 Understanding the differences between glaucoma and cataracts empowers you to recognize symptoms early, pursue timely treatment and protect your vision as you age.
-If you have concerns or notice vision changes, you might consider doing a free, online symptom check for glaucoma and cataracts to guide your next steps.
+If you have concerns or notice vision changes, schedule an appointment with your eye care provider for a comprehensive evaluation.
 Above all, always speak to a doctor about anything that could be life-threatening or seriously affect your sight.

 Your eyes are irreplaceable.
 Regular check-ups, healthy habits and timely care can help you enjoy clear vision for years to come.